ZenitechSoftware/planning-chess/README.md

   - king - 8 SP
   - queen - 13 SP
 - Realistically there might be around 10 players
-- No admin - team selfserves:
+- No admin - team self-serves:
   - Resets game
   - Removes player
   - Skips players (that are having coffee for the round)